 Both of these scenarios require the use of accredited DNA paternity testing, as this is imperative to confirm the biological father of the child and, ideally, also the biological parentage of the mother if the surrogacy is gestational.

-If you are involved in such an arrangement and need a DNA test, please contact us and ask to speak specifically to the company CEO Louise Allcroft, who is an expert in these matters.
+If you are involved in such an arrangement and need a DNA test or more information on our DNA testing services then please contact us and ask to speak specifically to the company CEO, Louise Allcroft, who is an expert in these matters.

 Download a Quotation Form Here

 Please return the completed downloaded form by either;

 - a) e-mail to email@example.com,

 - b) mail to Complement Genomics Ltd (dadcheck®gold), The Durham Genome Centre, Park House, Station Road, Lanchester, Co.
 Durham, DH7 0EX.

 Please find enclosed a link to the HMCTS Parental order form, C51, in English and Welsh.
 HMCTS require a fee of £215 to be paid per application.

 Form C51: Application for a Parental Order (Section 54 Human Fertilisation and Embryology Act 2008).

 You nay also need the acknowledgement form, C52:

 Acknowledgement (Section 54 Human Fertilisation and Embryology Act 2008).